 - 1. Remove the plastic filament from the extruder if there is any currently loaded by bringing the hot end up to extrusion temp and backing out the filament in Printrun - 2.
 Using the Printrun manual controls, raise the Z axis to 100mm. - 3.
 Turn off all power to the printer and allow the hot end to cool.
-Disconnect the two 4 pin connectors on the extruder assembly.
+Disconnect the two 4-pin connectors on the extruder assembly.
 Locate and remove, with the 2.5mm hex driver, the tool head 3mm screw in top center of the X axis carriage.
 Remove the extruder mount from the X axis carriage. - 4.
 Using a 3mm hex driver loosen and remove the two 4mm screws from the bottom of the extruder X axis carriage.
 This will allow you to lift the extruder body and hot end off of the extruder mount.
 Set the extruder body aside. - 5.
 The hot end now has to be partially disassembled to replace the PTFE tube for 1.75mm filament. - 6.
 Using the 2.5mm hex driver, remove the three 3mm screws from the bottom plate of the hot end.
 Remove the aluminum mount plate. - 7.
 Note the path of the wires through the three strain relief slots in the wooden top plate.
 Gently remove the wires from the strain relief slots.
 Remove the top wooden plate. - 8.
 With the top wooden plate removed the white PTFE tube should now be visible.
 The PTFE tube is set through a number of aluminum and PTFE washers.
-Remove the washers and PTFE tube from the hot end. - 9.
-The PTFE can generally be pushed out of the washers by hand.
-Although, you may need to use the 4mm hex driver to push the PTFE tube through and out of the washers.
-Place aside the PTFE tube for 3mm filament.
+Remove the washers and PTFE tube from the hot end.

-8.4.
+5.4.
 USING 1.75MM FILAMENT

-- 10. Push the PTFE tube for 1.75mm filament through the washers in the original pattern.
+- 9. The PTFE can generally be pushed out of the washers by hand.
+Although, you may need to use the 4mm hex driver to push the PTFE tube through and out of the washers.
+Place aside the PTFE tube for 3mm filament. - 10.
+Push the PTFE tube for 1.75mm filament through the washers in the original pattern.
 The PTFE tube should be approximately centered in the heat sink washers with equal links of the PTFE tube sticking out of the heat sink. - 11.
 Replace the heat sink and PTFE tube back into the hot end.
 Lightly push down on the PTFE tube to make sure it is completely set into the hot end. - 12.
 Replace the top wooden plate.
 Make sure to line up the strain relief slots on the side of the wires. - 13.
 Place the aluminum mount bracket on top.
 Screw in and lightly tighten the three 3mm screws from the bottom plate.
-Do not over-tighten these screws as you can crack the wooden plate. - 14.
+Do not overtighten these screws as you can crack the wooden plate. - 14.
 Wrap the wires through the strain relief slots in the correct path of all four wires, snaking through each slot together. - 15.
 Place the hot end back down into the extruder mount.
 Make sure the wires are facing the rear of the printer - 16.
 Place the extruder body back on top of the hot end and extruder mount.
 Line up the two mounting holes.
 Push the two 4mm screws through the bottom of the X carriage, through the hot end, and into the extruder body.
-Thread the screws using the 3mm hex driver but leave loose for now. - 17.
-Reconnect the two four pin connectors. - 18.
+Thread the screws using the 3mm hex driver but leave them loose for now. - 17.
+Reconnect the two 4-pin connectors. - 18.
 Finally, push 1.75mm filament through the extruder and into the hot end.
 This will align the filament travel space.
-Tighten the two 4mm screws from the bottom of the X axis carriage.
+Tighten the two 4-mm screws from the bottom of the X axis carriage.